John Wayne Airport: Accidents and incidents

 On February 13, 2017, Harrison Ford accidentally landed his Aviat Husky on taxiway C, to the left of runway 20L.
 A Boeing 737 was holding short of 20L on the taxiway when Ford overflew them.

 On June 30, 2017, a Cessna 310 twin-engine aircraft crashed short of a runway into a highway median on Interstate 405.
 The pilot made a mayday call shortly after taking off from John Wayne Airport and attempted to land after being cleared for emergency landing on runway 20R.
 Two people on board were injured in the crash.

 On August 5, 2018, a Cessna 414 scheduled to land at John Wayne Airport crashed into a Staples parking lot a few blocks north of the airport in nearby Santa Ana, killing at least five people.

-On January 26, 2020, a Sikorsky S-76B helicopter took off from John Wayne Airport at approximately 9:06 am PST carrying retired NBA basketball player Kobe Bryant along with his 13-year-old daughter, and 7 others bound for Camarillo Airport for a basketball event in Thousand Oaks.
-En route, the helicopter crashed into a hillside in Calabasas south of U.S. Route 101, killing everyone on board.
+On January 26, 2020, a Sikorsky S-76B helicopter took off from John Wayne Airport at approximately 9:06 am PST carrying retired NBA basketball player Kobe Bryant along with his 13-year-old daughter Gianna, college baseball coach John Altobelli and six others bound for Camarillo Airport for a basketball event in Thousand Oaks.
+En route, the helicopter crashed into a hillside in Calabasas south of U.S. Route 101, killing all nine people on board on impact.
 The helicopter had been seen in distress under heavy fog, according to witnesses.
 The cause of the crash was pilot error and spatial disorientation.

 On the evening of August 20, 2021, an unauthorized person bypassed security and gained access to the tarmac near Terminal C, prompting a lockdown of the airport.
 The suspect took control of a ground crew vehicle and drove it around before abandoning it and re-entering the terminal.
 Police later discovered the suspect hiding in an attic space inside the terminal and took him into custody.